R-JG/mast/README.md

 #### The event attribute

 The `event` attribute lets you specify event listeners on elements.
+In Mast, all that an event listener on the client does is poke your agent, leaving the entirety of the event handling to be done in your ship which is where your app's display state lives.

-Its format is a path where the first segment is the name of the event listener minus the "on" prefix, followed by any number of segments which, along with the first segment, identify the event handler in the agent (see the %json mark section).
+Event attributes are formatted as a path where the first segment is the name of the event listener minus the "on" prefix, followed by any number of segments which, along with the first segment, identify the event handler in the agent (see the `%json` mark section).

 For example: